SeattleCentral/WEB130/README.md

 ## Accessibility

-Students with documented disabilities requesting class accommodations, requiring special arrangements in case of building evacuation, or having emergency medical information the instructor should know about are asked to contact the disability support services office (DSS) in Rm.
-1112.
-Once the disability is verified with DSS you will be given a letter of accommodation that should be handed to your instructor.
+Students with documented disabilities requesting class accommodations, requiring special arrangements in case of building evacuation, or have emergency medical information the instructor should know about are asked to contact the disability support services office (DSS) in BE1112.
+Once the disability is verified with DSS the student will be given a letter of accommodation (LOA) to be handed to instructor.

 ## Schedule (Subject to Change)